canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

    kubectl config view --raw -o json | jq -r '.clusters[0].cluster.certificate-authority-data'

-Then obtain the ``Kubernetes API private endpoint`` from Oracle Cloud by navigating to :guilabel:`Kubernetes Cluster (OKE)` then select your cluster.
+Then obtain the ``Kubernetes API private endpoint`` from Oracle Cloud by navigating to :guilabel:`Kubernetes Cluster (OKE)` and selecting your cluster.
 Be sure to copy only the IP, not the port.

 Alternately, use the following ``oci`` command to obtain the ``Kubernetes API private endpoint``: